Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Thin skin, easy bruising and muscle weakness.

 Brecher says symptoms can vary widely, and sometimes you may not feel or notice them.
-However, if you're concerned about your cortisol levels, Brecher recommends getting tested with a blood, saliva, or urine sample.
+However, Brecher recommends that if you are concerned about your cortisol levels, you should get tested through blood, saliva, or urine.

-In addition to the treatment prescribed by your doctor, there are lifestyle changes you can make to help reduce cortisol naturally.
+In addition to medical treatment, there are lifestyle changes you can make to help reduce cortisol naturally.
 These include sticking to a sleep schedule and establishing good sleep hygiene for better rest; practicing mindfulness and breathing exercises; exercising regularly; and eating a variety of fruits and vegetables.

-Also, for better gut and mental health, choose a nutrient-dense diet with plenty of fresh fruits and vegetables, whole grains, healthy fats, and foods rich in prebiotics and probiotics.
-For example, foods that can reduce cortisol levels include: dark chocolate, beans, lentils, green tea, whole grains, fruits and vegetables.
+Additionally, for better gut and mental health, choose a nutrient-dense diet rich in fresh fruits and vegetables, whole grains, healthy fats, and foods rich in prebiotics and probiotics.
+For example, foods that can reduce cortisol levels include: dark chocolate, beans, lentils, green tea, whole grains, fruits, and vegetables.

 LA (according to VnExpress)